Torrekie/Battman/README.md

 ### Download

-I don't provide prebuilts at current stage, Battman is still not as completed as how I thought.
-If you really desired to use Battman, build by yourself or contact me for a prebuilt package.
+Check latest [Release](releases/latest) for a prebuilt package.

+Or, if you wish to build it by yourself:

 ```bash
 # On macOS, install Xcode and directly build in it